 Meanwhile, the rooms were spacious and comfortable, providing the best sleep I’d had in six weeks, while staff were delightful, efficient and genuinely happy to be there.

-TIP: Try the fruit-infused water in the balcony and then head to the Comedy Store, which is literally next door, for some laughs.
+- Head to the Comedy Store, which is literally next door, for some laughs